statgen/fipip/README.md

 #### [Pre-computed Borzoi scores](https://console.cloud.google.com/storage/browser/seqnn-share/sniff;tab=objects?prefix=&forceOnObjectsSortingFiltering=false) (recommended)

+**Please note that the pre-computed Borzoi scores are based on the hg19 genome build.
+If your variants are based on the hg38 genome build, please liftover first before continuing.**

 With the release of [Srivastava, D. et al. (2025)](https://www.biorxiv.org/content/10.1101/2025.07.09.663936v1.full-text), pre-computed Borzoi scores have been released for over 19 million common and low frequency varaints.
 While offering less flexibility than generating your own Borzoi scores, using these scores can be efficient and cost effective.
 Scores are available for both variant effect predictions (VEPs) and principal components (PCs) derived from VEPs.
-Please note that the currently pre-computed Borzoi scores are in hg19 format.

 #### Generating your own Borzoi scores